How To Execute Mawashigeri Correctly

 Funny right?
 But whatever the original reason may be, it's CLEARLY an effective kick.

-Mawashigeri is supposed to come from the side in a dead-straight, horizontal line.
+Mawashigeri should come from the side in a dead-straight, horizontal line.
 On Paper.

 Some instructors or styles may emphasise that more than others though... and naturally: if the kick is Gedan or Jodan, the line will be more diagonal.